Winter Fire Safety Tips to Follow This Season

 Play it safe in the kitchen.

-Cooking is the leading cause of home fires and home injuries, so it's important to know what you can do to help keep your friends and family safe while entertaining during the winter season.
+Cooking is the leading cause of home fires and home injuries, so it's important to know what you can do to help keep your friends and family safe while entertaining during the holidays and winter season (NFPA).
 The primary cause of fires in the kitchen is unattended stovetops and ovens.
 If you are simmering, baking or roasting food, check it regularly, remain in the kitchen and use a timer for reminders.
 When cooking for longer periods of time, don’t forget to use the exhaust fan or vent above your stove to help prevent carbon monoxide (CO) from collecting inside your home.

 Decorate with care.